May 15 – May 19, 2020 Fri 5:30 PM – Tue 2:30 PM

 This is a partial day, ending with lunch.
 Participants will break into groups to talk about project ideas and paths forward, before everyone comes together for final evaluations.

 We work hard to make our programs accessible, while ensuring that the true costs are covered.

 When we get grant funding towards our programs, we name the true cost of the program in order to allow those who are able to pay this cost.
 Some will even be able to pay a generous cost to donate a little extra to help support others.
-Others need a reduced cost supported by grant funding.
 Some need greater financial support through our bursaries.
 If you need financial support, we really would like to hear from you as early as possible.
 We are particularly excited to support folks from traditionally marginalized backgrounds.

 Program pricing: All prices are in Canadian Dollars.

 A request for a single room adds $100 to the overall program cost.
 No accommodation required (if you are staying nearby) reduces the overall program cost by $160.
 Camping reduces the overall cost by $80.

 During the registration process you will be able to opt into one of the following:

 - True Program Cost: $872 (tuition, meals & accommodation in double occupancy)

 - Generous Registration Cost: $1072 ($200 support for another participant, tuition, meals & accommodation in double occupancy)